 What our closest relatives eat in the wild – especially their meat and fruit consumption – is crucial for how we understand what our own natural species-specific and biologically appropriate diet looks like!
 See also here and here.
+It also matters for primate nutrition in captivity, which is often problematic.

 What do chimpanzees eat in the wild?